 Azerbaijani legislation allows for the establishment and existence of informal associations (Article 15 of NGO Law); moreover, in practice unregistered (unincorporated) NGOs are not restricted.
 However, with the legal changes adopted on December 17, 2013, the operation of unregistered foreign NGOs in Azerbaijan has been prohibited and subject to a financial penalty.

 The founders of an NGO may include legal persons (except state bodies and local self-governments) or physical persons who have reached the age of 18 (physical persons reaching the age of 16 may be the founders of youth public unions).
 Foreigners and stateless persons may serve as founders of an NGO (as well as legal representatives of a foreign NGO) if they have permanent residence in Azerbaijan.
-There are no restrictions preventing foreigners and stateless persons from becoming members or assistants* of NGOs.
+There are no restrictions preventing foreigners and stateless persons from becoming members or assistants of NGOs.